Swadesh06/ARiES_PDF_Q-A/README.md

 ## About the data 📊
--Columns for question (user query) , input for context (data retrieve from vector database while inference) , and response columns to train the adequate response
+Columns for question (user query) , input for context (data retrieve from vector database while inference) , and response columns to train the adequate response

 ## Installations 🔧